emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

 Type `2` and press `ENTER` to make all requests redirect to secure HTTPS access.
 The _server block_ will be updated, and Nginx will reload to pick up the new settings.

-Now, visiting our domain address on a browser we can notice that a encrypted/secure connection is being used.
+Now, visiting your domain address on a browser we can notice that a encrypted/secure connection is being used.

 ![Secure Connection](https://img.mnlpn.xyz/c_fit,f_auto,q_auto,w_700/v1570216401/2019/nginx-installation-four.jpg)

 ### Enable HSTS

-Let's run our domain on [this SSL Server Test](https://www.ssllabs.com/ssltest/) from SSL Labs.
+Let's run your domain on [this SSL Server Test](https://www.ssllabs.com/ssltest/) from SSL Labs.
 The test takes a couple of minutes...

 ![SSL Labs First Test Result](https://img.mnlpn.xyz/c_fit,f_auto,q_auto,w_700/v1570216401/2019/nginx-installation-five.jpg)

-We got an **A**.
+You got an **A**.
 Not bad, but [we can do better](https://invidio.us/watch?v=m-lSlJc_5NE/)!
-To do so we will enable HSTS and TLS 1.3.
+To do so we'll enable HSTS and TLS 1.3.

 HSTS stands for [HTTP Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security/) and is a response header that informs the browser that it should never load a site using HTTP and should automatically convert all attempts to access it to HTTPS requests instead.

-Enabling HSTS is as easy as editting our _server block_:
+Enabling HSTS is as easy as editting your _server block_:
 ```plain
 # sudo nano /etc/nginx/sites-availabe/emanuelpina.ml
 ```